High-order linearly implicit structure-preserving exponential integrators for the nonlinear Schr\"odinger equation: Model reformulation

 \section{Model reformulation}

-In this section, we employ the SAV approach to recast the NLS equation \eqref{NLS-equation} into a new reformulation which satisfies a quadratic energy conservation law.
+In this section, we first employ the SAV approach to reformulate the NLSE \eqref{NLS-equation} into a new reformulation which satisfies a quadratic energy.
 The resulting reformulation provides an elegant platform for developing high-order linearly implicit energy-preserving schemes.

 Based on the idea of the SAV approach \cite{SXY18,SXY17}, we introduce an auxiliary variable